December 28, 2025

 The Rise of China and Mandarin

-Mandarin Chinese is the language with the most native speakers: approximately 990 million people speak it from birth.
-The total number of speakers reaches 1.14 billion.
-China's economic rise stimulates interest in learning the language: by some estimates, over 100 million people outside China are studying Mandarin.
+Mandarin Chinese is the language with the most native speakers in the world.
+China's economic rise stimulates interest in learning it: by various estimates, many millions of people outside China are studying Mandarin.

 However, Mandarin has structural limitations.
-84% of speakers are native, meaning relatively limited spread outside the Chinese-speaking world.
+Its speakers are overwhelmingly native, meaning relatively limited spread outside the Chinese-speaking world.
 The complex writing system (characters) and tonal nature create a high barrier to entry for learners.

 As Clayton Dube of the USC U.S.-China Institute noted: "As China rises you can anticipate that more people will adopt the language.
 But is China going to replace English?
 I don't think so — certainly not in my lifetime, probably not in the next two, three, four generations."